trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Managing User Accounts
 ----------------------

-In the example shown in :numref:`Figure %s: Viewing User Accounts in User Manager <user1>`, the system has two user accounts.
+In the example shown in
+:numref:`Figure %s: Viewing User Accounts in User Manager <user1>`, the system has two user accounts.
 The *dru* account has the ability to become the superuser as the "Can administrate system" checkbox is checked.

 .. _user1:

 .. figure:: images/user1.png

 If you click the "Remove" button for a highlighted user, a pop-up menu will ask if you would like to also delete the user's home directory (along with all of their files).
 If you click "No", the user will still be deleted but their home directory will remain.
 If you have only created one user account, the "Remove" button will be greyed out as you need at least one user to be able to login to the TrueOS® system.

 .. note:: while a removed user will no longer be listed, the user account will not actually be deleted until you click the "Apply" button.
 A pop-up message will indicate that you have pending changes if you close User Manager without clicking "Apply".
-If you change your mind, click "No" and the user account will not be deleted; otherwise, click "Yes" and the user will be deleted and User Manager will close.
+If you change your mind, click "No" and the user account will not be deleted;
+   otherwise, click "Yes" and the user will be deleted and User Manager will close.

 The password for any user can be changed by first highlighting the user name then clicking the "Change Password" button.
 You will not be prompted for the old password in order to reset a user's password; this can be handy if a user has forgotten their password and can no longer log into the TrueOS® system.
 If you click the "Change Admin Password" button, you can change the root user's password.

 If you click the "Advanced View" button, this screen will change to show all of the accounts on the system, not just the user accounts that you created.
-An example is seen in :numref:`Figure %s: Viewing All Accounts and Their Details <user2>`.
+An example is seen in
+:numref:`Figure %s: Viewing All Accounts and Their Details <user2>`.

 .. _user2:

 .. figure:: images/user2.png

 The accounts that you did not create are known as system accounts and are needed by the operating system or installed applications.
 Do **not** delete any accounts that you did not create yourself as doing so may cause a previously working application to stop working.
 "Advanced View" provides additional information associated with each account, such as the user ID number, full name (description), home directory, default shell, and primary group.
 System accounts usually have a shell of *nologin* for security reasons, meaning that an attacker can not try to login to the system using that account name.

 :numref:`Figure %s: Creating a New User Account <user3>` shows the add user account creation screen that opens when you click the "Add" button.

 .. _user3:

 .. figure:: images/user3.png

 .. note:: if you click the "Add" button while in "Simple View", you will only be prompted to enter the username, full name, and password.

 This screen is used to input the following information when adding a new user or system account:

 **Full Name:** this field provides a description of the account and can contain spaces.
-If it is a user account, use the person's first and last name.
+If it is a user account, use the person's first and las t name.
 If it is a system account, input a description to remind you which application uses the account.

-**Username:** the name the user will use when they log in to the system; it is case sensitive and can not contain any spaces.
+**Username:** the name the user will use when they log in to the system;
+it is case sensitive and can not contain any spaces.
 If you are creating a system account needed by an application, use the name provided by the application's installation instructions.
 If the name that you choose already exists as an account, it will be highlighted in red and the utility will prompt you to use another name.

-**Home Directory:** leave this field empty for a user account as the system will automatically create a ZFS dataset for the user's home directory under
-:file:`/usr/home/username`.
-However, if you are creating a system account it is important to override this default by typing in :file:`/var/empty` or
-:file:`/nonexistent` unless the application's installation instructions specify that the account needs a specific home directory.
+**Home Directory:** leave this field empty for a user account as the system will automatically create a ZFS dataset for the user's home directory under :file:`/usr/home/username`.
+However, if you are creating a system account it is important to override this default by typing in :file:`/var/empty` or :file:`/nonexistent` unless the application's installation instructions specify that the account needs a specific home directory.

 **Shell:** this drop-down menu contains the shells that are available to users when they are at a command prompt.
 You can either keep the default or select a shell which the user prefers.

 **UID:** by default, the user will be assigned the next available User ID (UID).
 If you need to force a specific UID, you can set it here.
 Note that you cannot set a UID lower than 1001 or specify a UID that is already in use by another user account.

 **Primary Group:** if you leave the default button of "New Group" selected, a group will be created with the same name as the user.
 This is usually what you want unless you are creating a system account and the installation instructions specify a different group name.
 Note that the drop-down menu for specifying a group name will only show existing groups, but you can quickly create a group using the "Groups" tab.

 **Password:** the password is case-sensitive and needs to be confirmed.

 Once you have made your selections, press the "Save" button to create the account.

 .. index:: users
 .. _PersonaCrypt: